zhen-wwu/BIE_PNP_1D/README.md

 Robert Krasny (krasny@umich.edu)

 # Compile and run
-After downloading and unzipping the current repository, navigate to the library directory and run a simple example directly.
+After downloading and unzipping the current repository, navigate to the library directory where the following five Python codes are found.

+Electroneutral_Case_1.py
+Electroneutral_Case_2.py
+Electroneutral_Case_3.py
+Nonelectroneutral_Case_4.py
+KcsA_BIE.py

 # License
 Copyright © 2019-2021, The Regents of the University of Michigan.
 Released under the MIT License.